Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_11_concepts_resources/guide.en-gb.md

 >>
 >> To follow this part, make sure you have installed the [ovhai CLI](/pages/public_cloud/ai_machine_learning/cli_10_howto_install_cli) on your computer or on an instance.
 >>
->> If you have not already, log in to the `ovhai` CLI.
+>> If you have not done it already, log in to the `ovhai` CLI.
 Once logged in, you can list your existing notebooks, jobs, or apps by running one of the following commands, depending on the AI tool you are using:
 >>
 >> ```bash
 >> ovhai notebook list